FBoucher/stream-projects/Streams/2020-10-16-Stream134-Starting-a-new-project-a-trivia-game.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is joinned by Jason to start a new project: a trivia game.
+This new project (code name triavia) is for playing online while streaming.
+It's in a very early stage and this session was a whiteboard session, noting the ideas for the cloudies.

 📺 - Twitch archive - stream no.134